-Tianshou is still under development, you can also check out the documents in stable version through tianshou.readthedocs.io/en/stable/ and the develop version through tianshou.readthedocs.io/en/dev/.
+Tianshou is still under development, you can also check out the documents in stable version through tianshou.readthedocs.io/en/stable/.

 1.1 Deep Q Network

 Deep reinforcement learning has achieved significant successes in various applications.
 Deep Q Network (DQN) [MKS+15] is the pioneer one.
 In this tutorial, we will show how to train a DQN agent on CartPole with Tianshou step by step.
 The full script is at test/discrete/test_dqn.py.